 - You’ll probably find yourself sighing as you sit down - relieved to get the weight off your legs.
 Avoid marathon shopping expeditions and learn to pace yourself.
 It is going to become more difficult to sustain activity which requires a moderate amount of physical output.
 Plan your day to include a rest and some down time.

 - Your weight is going up in line with your baby’s growth.
 Some women gain as much as half a kilogram per week in these weeks.
 Fluid retention can also add weight, but this is largely unavoidable in the third trimester.
 Watch for a sudden, rapid rise in your weight or bad headaches.
-These can be signs of complications developing, so check with your midwife or doctor if you experience these changes.
+These can be signs of complications developing, so check with your maternity care provider if you experience these changes.

 - Your ante-natal checks will become a fortnightly affair from now on until around 36 weeks when they will increase to weekly.
 Get used to having your urine checked, your blood pressure measured and your tummy palpated.
 Although it can all seem a bit monotonous, it is important that you are monitored carefully.
 In the 3rd trimester, problems such as pre-eclampsia, gestational diabetes and premature labour are more common.